 Make the most of your allowances

-The ISA allowance for the 2021/22 tax year is £20,000 – that’s up to £20,000 you can put away without paying Income Tax or Capital Gains Tax on any withdrawals you make or interest on your investments.
+The ISA allowance for the 2023/2024 tax year is £20,000 – that’s up to £20,000 you can put away without paying Income Tax or Capital Gains Tax on any interest or growth on your investments.
 But if you don’t use your full allowance this year, it’s gone – there’s no rolling over to the new tax year on 6 April.

 So, the sooner you can start investing in an ISA, the better to make the most of your £20,000 each tax year.
-Plus, interest rates are currently low, and as a result, the interest you’ll get on a cash ISA is likely to be low too.
-If you’re willing to take a bit more risk, a stocks and shares ISA could make you more money over the long-term.
+Interest rates are currently low, and as a result, the interest you’ll get on a cash ISA is likely to be low too, so if you’re willing to take a bit more risk, a stocks and shares ISA could make you more money over the long-term.

 There are a few pension allowances and rules you need to be aware of, but there’s a lot to take in and this is just an overview, so you can find out more by reading what pension tax relief is all about.